Vincenzoferrara/gestione_negozio_abigliamento/docker/wordpress-docker/wordpress_plugins/mailpoet/readme.txt

 == Changelog ==

-= 5.17.1 - 2025-11-25 =
+= 5.17.3 - 2025-12-08 =
-* Improved: Accessibility to the new newsletter editor;
-* Improved: Screenreader access in the onboarding flow;
-* Improved: Prevent auto-updating the premium plugin to avoid version mismatches.;
-* Fixed: Fixed the schedule and recipients fields in the email editor sidebar not working correctly;
-* Fixed: Include segments in Recipients dropdown in email editor sidebar.
+* Added: Ability to cancel an automation run for a single subscriber;
+* Updated: Bump the minimum required WordPress version to 6.8 and tested up to version to 6.9.

 [See the changelog for all versions.](https://github.com/mailpoet/mailpoet/blob/trunk/mailpoet/changelog.txt)